CrossRef/event-data-user-guide/event-data-manual.md

  - `http://query.api.eventdata.crossref.org/occurred/2016-08-.../sources/twitter/events.json`
  - `http://query.api.eventdata.crossref.org/occurred/2016-08-31/sources/twitter/events.json`

 Note that this is a form of pagination, which is a standard part of REST APIs.
-You can find code examples in the [Code Examples]{#appendix-code-examples} section.
+You can find code examples in the [Code Examples](#appendix-code-examples) section.

 ## Data Format